Organization Skills begin with Managing your inbox effectively

 Time management and organization skills are among the most critical skills for leaders to possess.
 So why is it that so many of us often struggle to manage our calendars, our email, people stopping by our desks, the fires that pop up, and on and on everyday?
 Well, for each of us there is a different answer to ‘Why’ but there’s a more critical answer to ‘How’.
 How do I regain time in my day?
 How do I juggle all of the balls I have in the air?
 How do I balance home life and work life?
-By using some of the tools that we’re all familiar with in, for the most part, a simplistic fashion, we’ll lay out a path to taking back your calendar and your inbox and creating real time in your day.
+By using some of the tools that we’re all familiar with, we’ll lay out a path to taking back your calendar and get you managing your inbox effectively.

 Let’s start by looking at your inbox as it stands today.
 How many read and unread emails do you have in your inbox folder? (you can find the number of emails in the bottom left corner of your screen in Microsoft Outlook) If you’re like most people your inbox is cluttered with old emails, things you plan to get back, and the emails you haven’t yet read.
 In some cases people have carried thousands of emails in this folder!